I WANT TO BREAK FREE-HEE!

 WHAT TO DO?

 If you’re not with us, then you must be against us.
-Truth be told, I am quite allergic to that kind of sentiment, because the issue is not that black-and-white.
+Truth be told, I am quite allergic to that kind of sentiment, because the issue is not black-and-white.
 The answers manifest themselves in different forms.
 My belief is that everyone has a different role to fulfil in life.
-Plastic Soup Foundation informs and warns the public about the hazards of plastic pollution.
+Plastic Soup Foundation informs and warns the public and politicians about the hazards of plastic pollution.
 Social media offers many plastic free accounts that inform.
 Online plastic free shops make it easier for you to make plastic free choices.